11 Costly Medicare Mistakes You Should Avoid Making

 Going Out-of-Network in Your Medicare Advantage Plan

-If you choose to get your coverage through a private Medicare Advantage plan, which covers both medical expenses and prescription drugs, you usually need to use the plan's network of doctors and hospitals to get the lowest co-payments (and some plans won't cover out-of-network providers at all, except in an emergency).
+If you choose to get your coverage through a private Medicare Advantage plan, you usually need to use the plan's network of doctors and hospitals to get the lowest co-payments (and some plans won't cover out-of-network providers at all, except in an emergency).
 As with any PPO or HMO, it's important to make sure your doctors, hospitals and other providers are covered in your plan from year to year.

 You can switch Medicare Advantage plans during open enrollment each year from October 15 to December 7, and you can compare out-of-pocket costs for your medications and general health condition under the plans available in your area by using the Medicare Plan Finder.
 After you've narrowed the list to a few plans, contact both the insurer and your doctor to make sure they'll be included in the network for the coming plan year.